What Speed Do Airbags Deploy?

 If you've suffered injuries related to airbag deployment, our experienced legal team can help determine if you have a legal claim.

-Our accident attorneys will investigate your case and review the speed of your collision and whether a faulty airbag played a role in your injuries.
+Our accident attorneys will investigate the crash, review the deployment data, and determine whether a faulty airbag played a role in your injuries.
+A product claim against the manufacturer can add a well-insured defendant to your case, which matters most when the at-fault driver carries minimum limits.

 Airbag Failures FAQ